-It’s normal to struggle with preparing for a funeral - it can be confronting.
-You might already know how your loved one wanted their funeral, or there could be instructions in the Will or other papers.
-Most people choose to use a funeral director to help make all the necessary arrangements.
+It’s normal to struggle with preparing for a funeral or memorial - it can be confronting.
+You might already know how your loved one wanted their funeral or memorial, or there could be instructions in the Will or other papers.

-While you may not want to think about cost right now, funerals can be expensive, and may need to be paid for immediately.
+While you may not want to think about cost right now, funerals or memorials can be expensive, and may need to be paid for immediately.
 It’s worth checking how much money is available to cover it.
-Your loved one may have had a prepaid funeral plan, so it's worth checking if one exists, as this will certainly help to manage the cost.

-The death certificate can usually be obtained from the Registry of Birth, Deaths and Marriages in your state or territory.
-If you have a funeral director, they will ask you for the information required and will register the death after the funeral has taken place.
+The death certificate can usually be obtained from the Registry of Birth, Deaths and Marriages in your State or Territory.
+If you have a funeral director, they will ask you for the information required and will register the death after the funeral or memorial service has taken place.
 If a funeral director is not involved with the funeral arrangements, the person who manages the final arrangements for the deceased is responsible for registering the death.
-Depending on which state or territory you live in, a doctor or coroner is also responsible for registering deaths
+Depending on which State or Territory the deceased resided in, a doctor or coroner is also responsible for registering deaths.

-Funds from the estate may be available to cover other costs such as utility bills, medical fees, aged care facility bills, costs associated with lodging an application for Grant of Probate, Letters of Administration or a Probate Bond.
+Funds from the deceased Estate may be available to cover other costs such as utility bills, medical fees, aged care facility bills, costs associated with lodging an application for Grant of Probate, Letters of Administration or a Probate Bond.

 Remember to check if a prepaid funeral plan exists for the deceased person.